menu

 Demographics

-The percentage of people in Whitefield - Dalton who are college-educated is somewhat higher than the average US community of 21.84%: 25.62% of adults in Whitefield - Dalton have at least a bachelor's degree.
+The overall education level of Whitefield - Dalton is somewhat higher than in the average US city of 21.84%: 25.62% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Whitefield - Dalton in 2022 was $32,286, which is low income relative to New Hampshire, and middle income relative to the rest of the US.
 This equates to an annual income of $129,144 for a family of four.
 However, Whitefield - Dalton contains both very wealthy and poor people as well.